-I would like to express my heartfelt gratitude for the generous and relentless support of the Board, all of the shareholders of the Company, vendors, business partners and valued clients of the Group.
-I would also like to take this opportunity to thank the senior management and staff of the Group for their devotion, professional work and contribution.
-The Group will continue to explore opportunities to maintain growth momentum and attain new heights in its level of development.
+I would like to express my heartfelt gratitude for the generous support and trust of the Board, the shareholders of the Company (the "Shareholders"), business partners, clients and vendors.
+I would like to take this opportunity to thank the senior management and the staff for their dedication, professionalism and contribution.
+The Company will seek to optimise all opportunities for growth and strive for the benefit of all stakeholders.

-CHU Ming Ho

-Chairman of the Board, Executive Director and Chief Executive Officer
+Chu Ming Ho Chairman of the Board, executive Director and Chief Executive Officer

-Hong Kong, 26 June 2017
+Hong Kong, 26 June 2018